-A famous folktale concerning this Island is that lots of people were killed.
-A group was brewing local sorghum beer when an old woman passed by and requested to be given some of the brewed beer.
-The crowd was not happy and mistaking her to be a well-known beggar they rudely chased her.
-She was very offended and instead requested that they avail someone to help her cross to the mainland.
-She was given a youthful boy to ride the canoe across.
-Reaching the mainland, the lady disembarked and the boy was shocked on turning to return to seen the Island over turn killing everyone except a Chicken which managed to fly away and survived.
+A famous folktale concerning this Island is that a lot of people were killed after a group was brewing local sorghum beer when refused to give an old woman of the brewed beer after which she had requested.
+The crowd was not happy and mistaking her to be a well-known beggar, they rudely chased her.
+She was offended requested that they give her someone to help her cross to the mainland.
+She was given a youthful boy to row the canoe across to the mainland.
+Reaching the mainland, the lady disembarked and the boy was shocked on turning to see the Island over turn killing everyone except a Chicken which managed to fly away and survived.

 Bushara Island and Kyahugye Island are mainly developed for tourism facilities.
 They have accommodation facilities, restaurants and bars.
 The activities on these islands include; nature walks, bird watching, fishing and canoeing.